foundry-rs/book/src/cheatcodes/set-env.md

 Set an environment variable `key=value`.

+> ℹ️ **Note**
+>
-Note that environment variables set by a process are only accessible by itself and its child processes.
-Thus, calling `setEnv` will only modify environment variables of the currently running `forge` process, and won't affect the shell (`forge`'s parent process), i.e., the they won't persist after the `forge` process exit.
+> Environment variables set by a process are only accessible by itself and its child
+> processes.
+Thus, calling `setEnv` will only modify environment variables of the currently running
+> `forge` process, and won't affect the shell (`forge`'s parent process), i.e., the they won't persist
+> after the `forge` process exit.

 ### Tips